maths/moodle-qtype_stack/doc/en/Authoring/Units.md

 The units input and units answertest automatically execute this command.
 More details are given below.

+Internally numbers can be separated from units using the following inert Maxima function.

+    stackunits(num, units)

+where `num` is the part interpreted to be the numerical portion, and `units` is the portion considered to be the units.
+For example, in the expression `10*m/s` the internal value from this input will be `stackunits(10,m/s)`.
+Essentially the function `stackunits` is inert, but does subtly modify the display.
+However, having STACK split the student's answer this way is more reliable than teachers trying to find the "numerical part" themselves on a question by question basis.
+It essentially creates a single object representing a dimensional numerical quantity.
+If you are using the units answer tests then you need not worry about these internals.

 ## Examples  ##

 ### Example 1  ###